Maysara Abu Hamdiya: Legacy

 Abu Hamdia's importance to Palestinian liberation was reflected in the clashes that spread inside the prisons and the Israeli use of force to subdue Palestinian prisoners after his death.
 He was promoted to General and soon after to Major General by Palestinian President Mahmoud Abbas in 2007.
 A formal military funeral was held after his death.

 Upon his death, Palestinians became aggravated as they were following his case through the Palestinian Prisoners Club and the Palestinian Ministry of Prisoners.
 Their expectation was for him to be released or receive appropriate medical treatment.
 Clashes erupted all over the West Bank resulting in the deaths of two Palestinian teenagers, cousins Amer Nassar and Naji Balbisy, in Tulkarm, north of the West Bank.
 The Israeli government continued to hold his records.
-They claimed that Abu Hamdia received proper treatment, in contrast to a Palestinian autopsy that rebuts this claim.
+They claimed that Abu Hamdia received proper treatment, in contrast to a Palestinian autopsy that disputes this claim.